Picnic table

 A picnic table (or picnic bench) is a table with benches (often attached), designed for working with and for outdoor dining.
 The term is often specifically associated with rectangular tables having an A-frame structure.
 Such tables may be referred to as "picnic tables" even when used exclusively indoors.

 Various types of tables have been used for outdoor dining throughout history, but the classic A-frame rectangular picnic table emerged in the United States in the early 20th century.
-The earliest similar table was described in 1903 and was based on the 18th-century sawbuck table; the most common modern design, known in initially as a "Lassen table", was first used in 1926.
+The earliest similar table was described in 1903 and was based on the 18th-century sawbuck table; the most common modern design, known initially as a "Lassen table", was first used in 1926.

-While the original and most common material for picnic tables is wooden boards, they may be made anything from split logs to concrete to recycled HDPE plastic.
+While the original and most common material for picnic tables is wooden boards, they may be made of anything from split logs to concrete to recycled HDPE plastic.
 The frame, benches and platform may also be made of different materials.

 Picnic tables are made in various shapes, from circles to hexagons, and in a wide range of sizes.
 Traditional picnic tables often pose challenges for accessibility, especially for wheelchair users, but various designs for accessible picnic tables also exist.

 The typically simple and informal design of picnic tables makes them popular amenities in parks and other public places.
 They are used for a wide range of dining, educational, recreational and community-building purposes.
 Their popularity has various impacts on the flora, fauna and soil around picnic table sites, where they often attract various species interested in feeding on human food.
 Picnic tables are also common targets of vandalism.